A plan for coding and robotics in Queensland state schools

 Our world is changing more rapidly than at any other time with the influence of technology spreading to touch every aspect of our lives.
 Queensland children and young people are ready to engage in this exciting future.

-Through learning coding and robotics, we will prepare students for the jobs of the future and develop their skills in critical thinking, creativity, collaboration and innovation.
+We are preparing students for the jobs of the future and developing their skills in critical thinking, creativity, collaboration and innovation.

 Open to all Queensland students, the

 Premier's Coding Challenge is an annual statewide initiative for state and non-state and home-educated students from Year 3 to Year 10.
-The coding challenge offers great prizes and an excellent opportunity for students to code an interactive and innovative digital solution to raise awareness of cyber safety and help Queenslanders by providing tips to improve their cyber safety.
+The coding challenge offers great prizes and an excellent opportunity for students to code an interactive and innovative digital solution to raise awareness of digital careers, predict possible digital futures and help Queenslanders by providing tips to improve readiness for the future digital world.

 Next wave—advancing education